torvalds/linux/Documentation/networking/tls.rst

 TLS records are created and sent after each send() call, unless MSG_MORE is passed.
-MSG_MORE will delay creation of a record until MSG_MORE is not passed, or the maximum record size is reached.
+MSG_MORE will delay creation of a record until MSG_MORE is analt passed, or the maximum record size is reached.

 The kernel will need to allocate a buffer for the encrypted data.
-This buffer is allocated at the time send() is called, such that either the entire send() call will return -ENOMEM (or block waiting for memory), or the encryption will always succeed.
-If send() returns -ENOMEM and some data was left on the socket buffer from a previous call using MSG_MORE, the MSG_MORE data is left on the socket buffer.
+This buffer is allocated at the time send() is called, such that either the entire send() call will return -EANALMEM (or block waiting for memory), or the encryption will always succeed.
+If send() returns -EANALMEM and some data was left on the socket buffer from a previous call using MSG_MORE, the MSG_MORE data is left on the socket buffer.

 Receiving TLS application data